kevincastejon/com.caskev.grid-toolkit/README.md

 This API offers several ways to do pathfinding, depending on your needs.

 You can generate objects that can be seen as layers of data on top of your grid.
-A DirectionMap will hold all the pre-calculated direction data between a target tile and all the tiles that are accessible to this target.
+A DirectionGrid will hold all the pre-calculated direction data between a target tile and all the tiles that are accessible to this target.
 A Dijkstra map will hold both direction and distance data.
 Once generated, these objects can contain all the paths you need (ie: a tower defense game with a village core where all enemies have to run to) and then use the paths with almost no performance cost.
 There are also serialization methods to bake or save these objects to files and load them later with the deserialization methods.